 4. Making choices.
 Given the set of classification alternatives, the classifier has to decide, based on a predefined system of rules, where to put the given object.
 The system of rules may differ from classification to classification, but one rule is commonly followed: the get-specific rule.
-The rule states that any object must be classified in a category (or a set of categories), which most specifically describes the object.
-And, in order to implement this rule, one needs to "dig" deep into the classification schema and find a category, which is located as low as possible in the classification tree, and which is still more general than what the object is about.
+The rule states that any object must be classified in a category (or in several categories), which most specifically describes the object.
+In order to follow this rule, one needs to "dig" deep into the classification schema and find a category, which is located as low as possible in the classification tree, and which is still more general than what the object is about.
 Note, that there may be more than one such category.
-For instance, if the get-specific rule is used, then one would classify the above mentioned book into nodes $n_7$ and $n_8$ , as they most specifically characterize the book.
+For instance, if the get-specific rule was used, then one would classify the above mentioned book into nodes n_7 and n_8 , as they most specifically characterize it.